Weather essentials for pesticide application

 Typically, there is a short window of opportunity to safely and efficiently control pests and diseases in agricultural crops.
 The opportunity may be shortened by unsuitable weather conditions.
 It is therefore essential that spray applicators are able to identify and react to weather conditions at a local scale.

-Weather Essentials for Pesticide Application aims to help those applying pesticides to understand, observe and interpret local weather elements.
-This knowledge will help them plan and effectively execute spray applications to avoid spray drift.
+Weather Essentials for Pesticide Application aims to help those applying pesticides to understand, observe and interpret weather conditions at the spray target, especially those driven by local microclimates.
+This knowledge will support the adoption of effective application methods that avoid spray drift.

-The weather factors that are important to the application of pesticides can be significantly and critically different to conditions indicated by weather forecasts, weather maps and off-site weather observations – especially overnight and into mid-morning.
+The weather factors that are important to the application of pesticides can be significantly and critically different to conditions indicated by forecasts, maps and off-site weather observations.
+This is especially true for conditions overnight and into mid-morning when surface inversions are likely to exist and local winds develop.
+Local winds can transport concentrated volumes of pesticides long distances from the target.

 The weather factors that need to be considered before and while applying pesticides are: